dhaval-parekh/twitter-app/README.md

 ### Installation

-* update config/config.php Put your domain name IN `BASE_URL`, and twitter application's cradential.
+* update config/config.php Put your domain name in `BASE_URL`, and twitter application's cradential.
-* you will needed full access following directory
+* you have to give full access to following directory
   - `tmp/session/`
   - `uploads/`
   - `db/`